FA Council: Controversy

-The British Government expressed concern in 2016 over the governance of the FA, which receives £30 million p.a. public funding, in view of the fact that only eight women and four black and ethnic minorities are on the 122 strong FA Council.
+The British Government expressed concern in 2016 over the governance of the FA, which receives £30 million p.a. public funding, as only eight women and four black and ethnic minorities are on the 122 strong FA Council.
 A proposal for reform was tabled in February 2017 by Greg Clarke, Chairman of the FA.
 Mr Clarke has threatened to resign if his reform proposals are not accepted.